Canva vs Figma for Marketing Teams 2026: Which One's Actually Worth Your Budget?

 | Figma Enterprise | ~$75/user/month | Enterprise security, compliance |

-This is where Figma's pricing gets complicated.
-The Professional tier works fine, but once you need team-wide usage with proper admin controls, you're at $45/user/month — three times what Canva costs.
-That's a serious budget jump for a marketing team that doesn't actually need everything Figma offers.
+Here's where Figma's value math gets complicated.
+The Professional tier is fine, but once you're scaling to team-wide usage with proper admin controls, you're looking at $45/user/month — three times what Canva costs.
+That's a significant budget hit for a marketing team that doesn't actually need Figma's full horsepower.

 Feature-by-Feature Breakdown: Canva vs Figma for Marketing Teams